AI strategy sprint

 • Use-case scoring and prioritisation

-• Operating model and governance design
+• Decision model and controls design

 • Delivery plan and investment summary